TrigonaMinima/TrigonaMinima.github.io/_posts/2014-11-08-Gamification-of-Life.md

 - How to give input to the Script?
 GUI might have been an answer but that was too much work.
 Wow, I just got a solution while writing this point.
 I can take input from a text file.
 Writing the data to be fed in a defined format.
 Nice. (still seems to be a hassle to work with)

-- After input, I had to think of points over which I was going to quantify myself.
+- After input, I had to think of the points over which I was going to quantify myself.
 That is, to decide over the scoring of activities I do.
 Since, I didnt know if my current decided criteria will be final or not, I couldn't start writing this script.
 It might need some major ammendments in the future.
 This was the point much required than the first one.

-Thus, I first decided to explore the criteria/categories for the quantification.
+Therefore, I first decided to explore the criteria/categories for the quantification.
 A set of categories I already had in mind, seemed to encompass every aspect I wanted to be covered.
 But, after 2-3 weeks I had to modify this set with some more elements.
 This was the final set which haven't been modified more.

     Categories = {Read, Write, Code, Music, Watch, Travel, Other Productive/Worthwhile activities}